ibm-cloud-docs/databases-for-postgresql/connecting-to.md

 ### Managing Service Credentials

-The default user for a {{ICD Postgres}} service comes with 'admin' credentials.
+The default user for a {{ICD Postgres}} service comes with an 'admin' user with credentials.
 To view the 'admin' credentials and connection strings, click on the **New credential** button.
 You can name the credential, but otherwise leave the fields blank.

 If you have an exisiting PostgreSQL user, and you would like to generate service credentials for them, enter their user name and password in the JSON field below _Add Inline Configuration Parameters_.
 An example, `{"existing_credentials":{"username":"Robert","password":"supersecure"}}`

 Creating service credentials does not create an associated PostgreSQL user, nor does it check to see if an associated user already exists.
+{: .tip}

 ## `psql`

 ## API

 ## `ibmcloud dbs` CLI Plugin

 You can connect to your {{ICD Postgres}} through the {{site.data.keyword.cloud_notm}} CLI.
 If you haven't already downloaded and installed it, get it [here](https://console.bluemix.net/docs/cli/index.html#overview).

 Once you have the {{site.data.keyword.cloud_notm}} CLI, there is an {{Cloud Databases}} plugin available.
-To install it, use the command ...... (ask DJ how someone not in github.ibm.com would get a hold of it)
+Download the latest release from it's [release page](https://github.ibm.com/compose/ibmcloud-dbs-plugin/releases), unzip it, and then install using
+`ibmcloud plugin install ibmcloud-dbs-plugin -f`

 Once you have it installed and logged in with `ibmcloud login`, run `ibmcloud dbs` to see usage information.